histamine intolerance symptoms high histamine

 • Sleep issues

-• Oedema (swelling often around eyes, mouth and throat)
+• Edema (swelling often around eyes, mouth and throat, may also affect the limbs)

-As you can see from this extensive list of histamine intolerance symptoms, there can be a lot of variability in the disorder, with an increasing number of symptoms continuing to be researched.
+As you can see from this extensive list of histamine intolerance symptoms, there can be a lot of variability in the disorder.
+You may be dealing with only a few or many of these symptoms, either of which means your body is not tolerating the levels of histamine you're making or consuming.

-As I mentioned briefly above, one of the best ways to identify if your symptoms are due to histamine intolerance, is to follow a simple low histamine diet, which is used to reduce internal histamine levels and alleviate symptoms.
+One of the best ways to identify if your symptoms are due to histamine intolerance, is to follow a simple low histamine diet, which is used to reduce internal histamine levels and alleviate symptoms (5).

-If symptoms are due to histamine intolerance, studies have shown symptoms to relieve within the first 1-2 weeks.
+If symptoms are due to histamine intolerance, studies have shown that by following a low histamine diet, symptoms may begin to subside within the first 1-2 weeks.

 To receive my free low histamine diet, along with a guide to histamine intolerance and info on finding the root cause of your intolerance, click the button below!

-The free diet guide above also comes with additional resources for alleviating symptoms, such as a free food diary and other helpful tips to make the diet easier while actually healing your intolerance, rather than just eliminating foods.
+The free diet guide also comes with additional resources for suggestions on how to go about alleviating your symptoms.
+You'll get a free food diary and other helpful tips to make the diet easier while actually healing from your histamine intolerance, rather than just eliminating foods without knowing which ones are affecting you.

-Remember, when it comes to healing your high histamine symptoms, it is important to address the issue from the root so that the problem is fully fixed.
-Otherwise, you will continue to experience histamine symptoms every time you are exposed to high histamine foods, which may be an improvement from your current state but definitely isn't where you want to be forever!
+Remember, when it comes to healing your high histamine symptoms, it is important to address the issue from the root so that you can fully address the problem.
+Otherwise, you will continue to experience histamine symptoms every time you are exposed to high histamine foods, which may be an improvement from your current state, but definitely isn't where you want to be forever!

 Back to blog